junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 Dean chuckles, with some difficulty.
 "Sounds like we're squared, then."

 "Yes.
-We don't own each other anything now," the angel answers with a nod.
+We don't owe each other anything now," the angel answers with a nod.

 *That's not what I mean.* Dean thinks bitterly, wiping his face in frustration.
-He doesn't want them "not own each other."
+He doesn't want them to "not owe each other."
 He doesn't want Cas to look at him like he's just one of the millions of humans, just like Cas isn't just one of the many angels.

 Dean starts slowly, choosing words carefully, "When I first saw you that day, outside the gate, I saw the real, complete you.
 I saw the light surrounding you, lighting you up; I heard the thunder when you first set foot on the land; in the shadow of the sand and morning fog, I still saw your wings, beautiful and powerful."
-He takes a slow breath, decidedly not to glance at the angel to see his reaction at his words, but he can still feel the gaze on his skull.
-"The sun was rising on the east, and you came from the west.
+He takes a slow breath, decidedly not to glance at the angel to see his reaction to his words, but he can still feel the gaze on his skull.
+"The sun was rising in the east, and you came from the west.
 I remember thinking, right then, I was so glad I believed in you, because you were like the sun, you were even brighter than the sun.
 That day when I had to leave, I remember thinking, praying that I could see you again."

 He looks up then, running into a pair of eyes so blue that the sky would be ashamed of its color.
-It's just like his eyes in the first day.
+It's just like his eyes on the first day.
 Dean swallows, but forces himself to continue, "Then I came back, and they told me you were gone.
 It destroyed me like the sun was taken away from me.
 I spent days looking for you, I searched the whole city for you, because deep down, I think, I believe you would still be here.
-The sun wouldn't be so easily dimmed, neither will you.
+The sun wouldn't be so easily dimmed, nor will you.
 I'm so glad I found you again.
-I just wish I can do some more to help you, anything you ask, I'll do it."
+I just wish I could do something more to help you.
+Anything you ask, I'll do it."

 He swallows again, waiting.
-His heart pounds so loud in his chest he's afraid he can hear nothing but blood pulsing in his ear.
+His heart pounds so loud in his chest that he's afraid he can hear nothing but blood pulsing in his ear.

 Cas smiles.
-It's a full blossom smile, spreading across his face like spring arrive in the Valley, like warm wind carrying the fragrance of the honey and milk.
+It's a full blossom smile, spreading across his face like spring arriving in the Valley, like warm wind carrying the fragrance of the honey and milk.
 The hard edges and guards that were in his eyes minutes ago soften away, melting into a pure, genuine happiness.
 He smiles, and he says, "There is."

-He tells Dean there is one way that can recharge his grace quickly, can help him heal faster.
+He tells Dean there is one way that can recharge his grace quickly, help him heal faster.

 "Anything," Dean says promptly.
 "What do you need from me?"

-"It's your soul, Dean."
-Cas says, still holding their gaze with that bright smile.
+"It's your soul, Dean," Cas says, still holding their gaze with that bright smile.
 "Your soul is so bright when you were saying that.
 I think, connecting with your soul energy can fill my missing grace."

 "What should I do?"

 Cas reaches out a hand to land on Dean's arm.
 "Come closer," he whispers quietly.

-Dean leans in, but then his legs get in the way from getting even closer.
+Dean leans in, but then his legs get in the way of getting even closer.
 He moves onto the bed and practically sits on the angel's lap.

-Cas's eyes focuses on his lips.
+Cas's eyes focus on his lips.

 Dean swallows, nodding once, dropping his eyes to stare at the angel's lips.

 Cas's hand moves behind Dean's ear, pressing their lips close.

-A warm flow leaps up from his spine, rising all the way to his sculp, making his whole body shiver.
+A warm flow leaps up from his spine, rising all the way to his scalp, making his whole body shiver.

 Cas's lips are dry and cracked, but softer than they look.
 Automatically, Dean kisses back, wetting the angel's lips with his lips and tongue, licking him with a dip of wetness.
 Cas opens his mouth slightly.
 Dean's tongue slides in.

 Even Dean can feel that open channel of energy flow now.
 There is electricity shaking his heart, sending shivers to his brain, his lips, all over his body.

-He sits closer, grasping Cas's hairs behind his ears, pulling their bodies together.
-The angel's bare chest presses to his, with only his thin tunic standing in between.
+He sits closer, grasping Cas's hair behind his ears, pulling their bodies together.
+The angel's bare chest presses against his, with only his thin tunic standing in between.
 Dean moves his hips unconsciously, melting in the overwhelming sensation, edging closely, rubbing against his arousal, looking for friction.

 Cas makes a startled sound at that, gasping loudly for air, pushing his chest hard, pulling away with wild, panicked eyes.
-His body shivering involuntarily.
+His body is shivering involuntarily.

 Dean freezes at the sudden change, opening his eyes in confusion.

 The angel's eyes land on his bulge under the tunic, dragging the throw blanket to cover his body.
 "No, not you too," he gasps, putting more distance between them on the bed.

-*Oh, God.* Dean remembers the way Cas lies helplessly in that cellar, naked, with hands cuffed to the wall.
+*Oh, God.* Dean remembers the way Cas lies helplessly in that cellar, naked, with his hands cuffed to the wall.
 The room smelt of blood and come.
 He remembers decidedly not to think of the white stains on his body when he was cleaning him up.
 He remembers the way those two ugly humans talked about him outside the door, when they just finished violating him.

 Cas is looking at him like he's one of those people.

 *Oh God.
 What has he done?*

 Dean stumbles off the bed, stepping back until his back is pressed to the farthest wall.
 "I'm sorry, I'm so sorry," he murmurs, repeating it, feeling the words taste dry and bloody on his tongue.
-The words are pale, the words don't do anything except for being just words.
+The words are pale; the words don't do anything except for being just words.
 "I'm sorry, I didn't mean it.
 I truly --"

 "Go," Castiel closes his eyes, leaning his head on the headboard.